-The capital programme directly aligns to the Community Safety Plan.
-In support of longer-term planning there are number of associated plans in place (e.g. property, ICT, fleet).
+The capital programme directly aligns to the Community Safety Plan and is set out in our MTFP and Capital Strategy.
+In support of longer-term planning there are number of associated strategies in place (e.g. Asset Management Strategy, ICT Strategy).